olga-f/JSPrep/README.md

 git clone git@github.com:olga-f/jsprep.org.git
 ```

-Before running your front-end application, first, you will need to run a [Server](#server).
+Before running your front-end application, you will need to run a [Server](#server).

 After, please go to the front-end source folder: /client